Create documents for projects.

 While in a project view, you can open documents with the shortcut O then D or by selecting the relevant document from the project details sidebar.

-Reference documents in issue descriptions, comments, and even in other documents by typing + while in edit mode followed by the document name (no spaces).
-As you type the first letter, you'll see matching document titles show up in a dropdown.
+Reference documents in issue descriptions, comments, and even in other documents by typing @ while in edit mode followed by the document name.
+This action can also be used to reference issues or projects; matching documents will appear in the lowest section.

 If you'd like to link related files that live outside of Linear, you can add a link to the Links section in the project details page instead.